Smeet97Kathiria/python_postgres_flask_etl/readme.md

-# What does this application does ?
+# What does this application do ?
 -> The primary purpose of this application is to extract and transform gzipped file and save the data into a table in postgres database.
 After the table is populated with data from gzipped file, A flask application is ran which reads the data from a database using postgres client and renders it onto a webpage in a table format.